ebuyakin/maichat/docs/colon_commands_spec.md

 # Colon Commands Specification (M22 – part 2)

 Status: Implemented
 Scope: Colon commands in the shared input act on the currently filtered set.
-Phase 1 commands: `export`, `tchange`.
-See also: `docs/cli_filtering_language.md` (Filtering Language) — both documents cross-reference each other.
+Phase 1 commands: `export`, `tchange`, `delete` See also: `docs/cli_filtering_language.md` (Filtering Language) — both documents cross-reference each other.

 ## Summary